“Management is doing things right; leadership is doing the right things.”

 Permits Plunge, Apartments Quietly Rise

-Builders Brace As Single-Family Permits Slide, Multifamily Strengthens
+Builders Brace As Single-Family, Multifamily Strengthens

 Single‑family rose only in the Midwest (+1.8%), while the South (‑6.5%), West (‑8.1%), and Northeast (‑1.7%) retreated.
 Ten states produced 63% of the nation’s single‑family permits.
-Texas led at 78,104 (‑8.0%), with Florida (‑10.6%) and North Carolina (‑0.9%) close behind.
+Texas led at 78,104 (-8.0%), followed by Florida (-10.6%) and North Carolina (-0.9%) in Multifamily.
 Multifamily momentum concentrated in Florida (+25%), Texas (+14.1%), and California (+11.5%) as metros advanced infill.

-For crews and buyers, the read‑through is practical: expect more townhomes and apartments while entry‑level detached starts proceed cautiously in most markets.
+For crews and buyers, the read-through is practical: expect more townhomes and apartments, while entry-level detached starts proceed cautiously in most markets.
 Purchasing teams are holding shorter bid windows, pairing escalators with hedging, and courting lenders as effective AD&C rates remain high.
 A late‑summer Fed cut could ease construction financing, but demand will hinge on mortgage moves.

 TOOLBOX TALK